SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 maximum difference zero, differing samples zero, and samples exceeding one zero.
 These are same-bitstream reconstruction checks; they do not establish parity between separately configured encoders or performance acceptance.

+The decoder backlog was reverified after the final motion-cost edit in the existing checkout: Release .NET 11 built with zero errors and 1,009 existing warnings; serialized VSTest passed 10,104/10,104 AV1, public HEIF encoder, and sequence-parser cases in 3.3497 minutes (`decoder-checkpoint-r1.trx`).
+The reconstruction tests compare actual native-precision planes sample by sample with zero tolerance.
+Fresh optimized-native decoding also matched the retained restoration and film-grain references over 15 streams and 8,500,087 samples: maximum error zero, differing samples zero, and samples exceeding one zero.
+Temporary native tooling and the uncommitted Hadamard-screening experiment remain excluded.
+Decoder-wide coverage and performance acceptance remain open; these results verify the recorded cases and do not establish complete codec conformance.

 Acceptance criteria are separate for encoding and decoding:

 - Encoder parity permits at most one component unit per sample when comparing separately encoded results